carpentries-incubator/reproducible-publications-quarto/episodes/08-rendering-code-yaml.md

 ## More on inline codes:

-Quarto will always display the results of the inline code but not the code.
+Quarto will always display the results of the inline code, but not the code.
 Inline expressions do not take knitr options.

 ::::::::::::::::::::::::::::::::::::::::::::::::::